Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Abstract

 \section{Abstract}

-In the medical vision domain, different imaging modalities provide complementary information.
-However, in practice, not all modalities may be available during inference.
-Previous approaches, e.g., knowledge distillation or image synthesis, often assume the availability of full modalities for all patients during training; this is unrealistic and impractical owing to the variability in data collection across sites.
-We propose a novel approach to learn enhanced modality-agnostic representations by employing a novel meta-learning strategy in training, even when only a fraction of full modality patients are available.
+In medical vision, different imaging modalities provide complementary information.
+However, in practice, not all modalities may be available during inference or even training.
+Previous approaches, e.g., knowledge distillation or image synthesis, often assume the availability of full modalities for all subjects during training; this is unrealistic and impractical due to the variability in data collection across sites.
+We propose a novel approach to learn enhanced modality-agnostic representations by employing a meta-learning strategy in training, even when only limited full modality samples are available.
 Meta-learning enhances partial modality representations to full modality representations by meta-training on partial modality data and meta-testing on limited full modality samples.
 Additionally, we co-supervise this feature enrichment by introducing an auxiliary adversarial learning branch.
 More specifically, a missing modality detector is used as a discriminator to mimic the full modality setting.
-Our segmentation framework significantly outperforms state-of-the-art brain tumor segmentation techniques in missing modality scenarios, as demonstrated on two brain tumor MRI datasets.
+Our segmentation framework significantly outperforms state-of-the-art brain tumor segmentation techniques in missing modality scenarios.